List of Dark Angel characters: Calvin Simon "Sketchy" Theodore

-Calvin Simon "Sketchy" Theodore is Max's friend and coworker at Jam Pony.
+Calvin Simon "Sketchy" Theodore (portrayed by Richard Gunn (seasons 1–2)) is Max's friend and coworker at Jam Pony.
 Described as a "hapless" character, Sketchy often found himself in trouble and needing Max's assistance.
 In the second season he gets a second job as a freelance journalist and attempts to photograph transgenics, taking a dislike to them in the process.
 After learning that Max and Alec are transgenics during the Jam Pony siege, Sketchy changes his mind and helps the transgenics escape to Terminal City.

 Sketchy briefly appears in Before the Dawn, when Max becomes friends with him after she begins working at Jam Pony.
 Sketchy also plays a minor role in the final two Dark Angel novels.
 In Skin Game, at the suggestion of Logan, Sketchy leaves Terminal City to become a pro-transgenic reporter for a tabloid newspaper, and is shown to have succeeded in doing so in the sequel After the Dark.